team-capex/big-map-archive-api-client/README.md

                           to be uploaded and linked to the record.
 See data/input/example/create_record/upload in the
                           GitHub repository.  [required]
+  --slug TEXT             Community slug of the record.
+Example: for the BIG-
-  --publish               Publish the created record.
+                          MAP community the slug is bigmap.  [required] --publish               Publish the created record.
   --help                  Show this message and exit.
 ```